RohanAwhad/async-grpo/Readme.md

 - `ray list actors | grep ALIVE` can be used to check if all the expected workers are running.
 - make sure you can do enough http connections on your cluster: `ulimit -n 65535`
 - Ray creates a lot of temporary files in the `/tmp` directory.
 You can clean them up with `rm -rf /tmp/ray`.
 Also, you need enough space, otherwise use `ray start --temp-dir=/dev/shm/ray` to use the shared memory as a temporary directory.
+- the verifiers sometimes take long to create since they need to install packages on other nodes where they were not created.
+Make sure to list them with `ray list actors | grep Ver | grep ALIVE` to check if they are all running.
+- beware of the generation max's of the model in vllm_worker, currently set to the model max's position embeddings but that might make it harder to learn in general.
+- beware of the max_tokens_per_gpu in the logprob worker, when this is beyond the capacity of the GPU it does not raise an error but just hangs and throws a timeout error.

 ### Architecture Explanation